05kashyap/IntelliCare/README.md

 ### Call Flow

-1. Incoming call hits voice webhook
+1. Incoming call hits voice webhook and records audio until silence.
-2. System creates Call record
+2. SARVAM API detects language and transcribes audio.
-3. Plays welcome message
+3. Guard rails check for content safety.
-4. Records conversation
+4. SARVAM-M AI analyzes the conversation, retrieves memories, and assesses risk.
-5. On recording completion, triggers audio processing
+5. If risk/danger is above a threshold, authorities are flagged automatically.
-6. AI agent processes audio and creates Memory record
+6. Response is generated, converted to speech, and played back to the caller.

-7. Status updates tracked throughout
+---

 ## Integration with AI Agent

 The system is designed to integrate with your LLM agent that processes audio and generates memories.
 Key integration points:

-1. **Audio Processing**: When a recording is completed, trigger your audio processing pipeline
+1. **Audio Processing**: When a recording is completed, trigger your audio processing pipeline.
 2. **Memory Creation**: Your AI agent should create Memory records with:
    - Risk assessment
    - Emotional analysis